tecracer-theinen/chef-web-docs/content/style_house.md

 Don't use the names of bands, musicians, or characters from works that are under copyright.

 When writing about security, follow the accepted convention and use "Alice" and "Bob".
-Following this convention helps readers see that they are reading a topic about security and integrate the Chef information with their existing knowledge.
+Following this convention helps readers understand that it is a security topic and integrate new information with their existing knowledge.

 Here is a list of some example names for you to use (the last names are translations of "Chef"):